Mehrier24/Portfolio-/README.md

 📧 mtouhid1s@semo.edu | 📍 Cape Girardeau, Missouri

 ## AboutME
 I am a senior at Southeast Missouri State University, majoring in Cybersecurity.
-I came to the United States as an international student and am currently preparing for my CompTIA Security+ certification.
-Additionally, I am gaining hands-on experience through my cybersecurity internship with Wilses Cybersecurity Solutions.
+As an international student, I have embraced opportunities to grow both academically and professionally.
+I am currently preparing for the CompTIA Security+ certification and have gained hands-on experience with industry-standard cybersecurity tools during my internship at Wilses Cybersecurity Solutions.
+Beyond academics, I am continuously expanding my skills by building my own home SOC lab, where I actively simulate attacks, test for vulnerabilities, and strengthen defense mechanisms.
+I also stay engaged with the cybersecurity community through platforms such as LetsDefend and Hack The Box.

 Beyond academics and work, I am actively involved in various clubs and organizations on campus.
 In my free time, I enjoy swimming.

 ## Objective
 I have practical, hands-on experience in cybersecurity and strong communication skills.
-I hold CPT work authorization and am willing to relocate.
+I also hold OPT work authorization and am willing to relocate.
 I am eager to apply my skills to your company and continue growing professionally in a dynamic environment.
 ## Resume
 📄 [Download My Resume](LINK_TO_YOUR_RESUME)